kyma-project/istio/docs/user/00-35-dns-proxying.md

 ## Auto-Allocation of Virtual IPs

 The DNS proxy additionally supports automatically allocating addresses for ServiceEntries that do not explicitly define one.
-The DNS response will include a distinct and automatically assigned address for each ServiceEntry from the reserved Class E range (`240.240.0.0/16`).
-The proxy is then configured to match requests to this IP address, and forward the request to the corresponding ServiceEntry.
+When enabled, the DNS response includes a distinct and automatically assigned address for each ServiceEntry from the reserved Class E range (`240.240.0.0/16`).
+The proxy is then configured to match requests to this IP address and forward the request to the corresponding ServiceEntry.

-For example, a ServiceEntry like this:
+See the following example ServiceEntry:

 ```yaml
 apiVersion: networking.istio.io/v1